How to Start a PTA/PTO in Your School | A Step-by-Step Guide

 6. Incorporate with Your State

 PTAs and PTOs can qualify as nonprofit organizations and gain tax-exempt status.
 This allows them to raise funds from their supporters.
-To begin the process of filing for this status, your group must follow the rule of your state.
+To begin the process of filing for this status, your group must follow the rules of your state.
 As we mentioned earlier, the state will determine the limit of how many officers and their roles, along with the paperwork your organization must file.
 When filing the Articles of Incorporation with your state, you will need:

 After filing with the state, your PTA or PTO must register for an Employer Identification Number.
 An EIN is essential for all organizations to file for tax-exempt status.
-To apply for this number, you must fill out Form SS-4.

 8. Create Your Group’s Bylaws

-Before applying for 501c3 status, your PTA/PTO must create your group’s bylaws.
+Before applying for nonprofit status, your PTA/PTO must create your group’s bylaws.
 Bylaws are official documents and policies for your organization and address board and membership structures.
 When writing your bylaws, you must include:

 This status means donors’ and members’ gifts are tax-free.
-Most individuals and corporations will only give to PTAs and PTOs with 501c3 status.
+Most individuals and corporations will only give to PTAs and PTOs with 501(c)(3) status.

 To gain this status, your group must fill out and return Form 1023 or Form 1023EZ.
 The cost of filing Form 1023EZ is $275 and should take less than a month to receive a letter of determination.
 Form 1023 costs $600 and will take three to six months.
+Learn more about the difference between these forms here.

 10. Register with the National PTA